cesbit/libcleri/README.md

 #### `void cleri_parse_strn(char * s, size_t n, cleri_parse_t * pr, cleri_translate_t * translate)`
 Can be used to generate a textual parse result.
 The first argument `s` should be able to hold the complete message and will be restricted by `n`.
-The return value is the number of characters written to `s`, excluding the terminator char.
+The return value is the number of characters which are (or would be) written to `s`, excluding the terminator char.
 This behavior is similar to functions like `snprintf`.
+One could for example use `NULL` for `s` with `n` equals to `0` to get the size which is required.
+Then you could `malloc` the size plus one for the terminator and run the functions again.
+A negative value indicates an error.
 Argument `pr` should be a parse result or `NULL` and `translate` a translation function or `NULL`.

 Example: